michelheil/Arduino/README.md

 # Content
 This repository contains the source code written in C of the projects mentioned in the Arduino StarterKit.
-My motivation is to use Atmel Studio 7 on Windows 10 and write all necessary functions purely in C.
+My motivation is to use Atmel Studio 7 on Windows 10 and write all necessary functions purely in C. The Arduino works with a ATmega328P micro controller.

 The projects are slightly modified but always include the most important (new) functionalities compared to the previous project.